guillaume-be/rust-bert/README.md

-Most architectures (including encoders, decoders and encoder-decoders) are supported. the library aims at keeping compatibility with models exported using the [optimum](https://github.com/huggingface/optimum) library.
-A detailed guide on how to export a Transformer model to ONNX using optimum is available at https://huggingface.co/docs/optimum/main/en/exporters/onnx/usage_guides/export_a_model The resources used to create ONNX models are similar to those based on Pytorch, replacing the pytorch by the ONNX model.
+Most architectures (including encoders, decoders and encoder-decoders) are supported. the library aims at keeping compatibility with models exported using the [Optimum](https://github.com/huggingface/optimum) library.
+A detailed guide on how to export a Transformer model to ONNX using Optimum is available at https://huggingface.co/docs/optimum/main/en/exporters/onnx/usage_guides/export_a_model The resources used to create ONNX models are similar to those based on Pytorch, replacing the pytorch by the ONNX model.
 Since ONNX models are less flexible